mailgun/gubernator/README.md

 ### ProtoBuf Structure

-An example rate limit request sent via GRPC might look like the following
+An example rate limit request sent with protobuf might look like the following
 ```yaml
 rate_limits:
     # Scopes the request to a specific rate limit